qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/checkgeometry.rst

      - ``ERRORS``
      - [vector: point]
-     - Output point layer representing the error locations and information (the ID and name of the input layer, the ID, geometry part, ring and vertex index of the erroneous feature, x and y coordinates of the error and affected feature IDs).
+     - Output point layer representing the error locations and information (the ID and name of the input layer, the geometry part, ring and vertex index of the erroneous feature, x and y coordinates of the error and affected feature IDs).
    * - **Duplicate geometries**